Skip to content

 export GOOGLE_API_KEY=your-api-key

-cd examples && bash run-all.sh
+cd example && bash run-all.sh

 This starts three independent processes: